WassimMaj/team_MiaouMiaou/index.md

 {% include repart_bias_pol_2a3_2.html %}

-<mark>Ptetre ajouter une P value ou autre analyse de correlation</mark>
- There is a trend of right-leaning bias across articles about political figures from various affiliations.
+There is a trend of <span style="color: lightblue">right-leaning</span> bias across articles about political figures from various affiliations.
-<mark>J'attend le resultat pour finir le Paragraph</mark>
+We performed a linear regression analysis to investigate the potential correlation between political affiliations and perceived bias in Wikipedia articles.
+Although the findings were not conclusively indicative due to the limited size of the dataset, we identified one significant result: the 'affiliation_Center' variable showed a positive correlation with a <span style="color: lightblue">right-leaning</span> bias in Wikipedia articles (coefficient = 0.3135, p-value = 0.002).
+This suggests that individuals with a centrist political stance may be more likely to have Wikipedia articles that exhibit a <span style="color: lightblue">right</span> bias.

 We now have a pretty good overview in the political biases in Wikispeedia articles.
 We now understand that there are some biases in the way articles are written and they might permeate in the content we consume daily.
 This raises a crucial question: How do these biases translate into interactive online environments, specifically in games like Wikispeedia?
 In the next section, we delve into the Wikispeedia Analysis to investigate whether the potential biases in Wikipedia articles affect the way players navigate through this game.
 {: .text-justify}